Daniel-Elston/Data-Mining-Fraud-Outlier-Detection/README.md

 # Data-Mining-Outlier-Detection
-Data mining techniques used to identify outliers in a stocks dataset
+Data mining techniques including PCA, used to identify outliers in a stocks dataset